 Dr. Looney completed her Bachelor of Science in Business Administration and her MBA at Monmouth University in New Jersey.
 She obtained her Juris Doctorate at Widener University School of Law in Delaware, and completed her Doctorate in Education, specializing in Higher Education Leadership at Nova Southeastern University in Florida.

-She is the vice chair of the Reading Hospital Board of Trustees, and serves on the boards of Berks Latino Workforce Development, United Way of Berks County, the Berks Alliance, the Greater Reading Chamber Alliance and the Greater Berks Development Fund.
+She is the chair of the Reading Hospital Board of Trustees, and serves on the boards of Berks Latino Workforce Development, United Way of Berks County, the Berks Alliance, the Greater Reading Chamber Alliance and the Greater Berks Development Fund.
 Nationally, she is a member of the American Association of Community Colleges (AACC) Commission on Student Success and is a member of the Executive Committee for the Middle States Commission on Higher Education.

 Cindy Seaman is the senior vice president of academic affairs/provost at Reading Area Community College.
 Cindy has been with RACC for over 33 years.
 She began as an adjunct instructor (while also coordinator of the Human Services Worker program), then becoming a full-time faculty member in the Social Science/Human Services Division before becoming division chair and assistant dean of the division.
 Seaman also served as dean of instruction for several years before moving into her current leadership position in 2018.